 Parents/carers are able to choose on a daily basis between providing their children with a packed lunch or having a school dinner.
-There is a choice of a hot main course or vegetarian option with a pudding or fresh fruit.
-Alternatively, jacket potatoes with a variety of fillings or ploughman’s lunches are also available daily.
+There is a choice of a hot main course or vegetarian option with a pudding or fresh fruit; alternatively, jacket potatoes with a variety of fillings.
 Any containers brought into school for lunch or drinks should be named please.
 Dinner money is brought in each day by the children and stored for them until lunchtime, when it is paid to the kitchen staff.
 All money needs to be in a named envelope or purse.
-Milk and water are made available and other drinks may be purchased separately, whether or not children are having the cooked meal.
+Milk and water are made available to all children at lunch time.

 They are the company chosen by East Sussex County Council and they are responsible for maintaining good nutritional standards.
-At present, meals cost £2.02 per day and it is possible to pay weekly by cheque, made payable to Compass Group, if desired.
+At present, meals cost £2.10 per day.
+All meals need to be paid for using Parent Pay.
+Please follow the link below to set up an account:

 You may find out more about school meals by visiting: